Reminimalism/MaterialsLiveWallpaperCustomMaterials/README.md

-# Material Samples for Materials Live Wallpaper
+# Custom Materials for Materials Live Wallpaper

-Some material samples that can be imported to [Materials Live Wallpaper](https://github.com/Reminimalism/MaterialsLiveWallpaper)
+Materials that can be imported to [Materials Live Wallpaper](https://github.com/Reminimalism/MaterialsLiveWallpaper)

-# More Materials
+# Samples

 Go to the [releases page](https://github.com/Reminimalism/MaterialsLiveWallpaperMaterialSamples/releases/) to download.